 Audience: Biology majors with upper division standing.
 A familiarity with basic biomedical concepts is essential (students should have successfully completed BILD1 and BILD4 or BIMM 101).
 No formal programming training or high level mathematical skills are required.

-Requirements: To fully participate in this course students will be expected to use their own laptop computers to access bioinformatics software and data resources that are freely available online.
-A limited number of classroom computers are also available should the need arise.
+Requirements: To fully participate in this course students will be expected to use their own computers to access both class material and bioinformatics software and data resources that are freely available online.